 The webinar is delivered as part of the Tax Policy and Administration Learning Program, whose overall objective is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.

 Forces such as the internet, social media, big data and automation are altering our landscape.
 Tax systems are an integral part of this picture, but changes to digitalize taxes are advancing haltingly in many jurisdictions.
-On webinar we will talk about the complex and competing forces that affect tax as many countries are struggling to reap the full benefits of modern technology in their tax system.
+On webinar we talked about the complex and competing forces that affect tax as many countries are struggling to reap the full benefits of modern technology in their tax system.